-Point University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and baccalaureate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Point University.
+Point University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award the associate and baccalaureate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Point.

-This ACCESS Program Catalog presents the non-traditional curriculum and programs of Point University.
+This POINT UNIVERSITY ADULT & PROFESSIONAL STUDIES CATALOG presents the non-traditional curriculum and programs of Point University.
 For general college policies and procedures and specific information regarding the traditional curriculum and programs of Point University, please refer to the Point University General Catalog.

 ACCREDITATION STATUS INQUIRIES COMMENTS: Point University's primary accreditor is the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
-The Commission on Colleges states that it may be contacted at 1866 Southern Lane, Decatur, Georgia 30033-4097 or telephone number 404-679-4501 for three purposes: (1) to learn about the accreditation status of ACC; (2) to file a third-party comment at the time of ACC's decennial review; or (3) to file a complaint against the institution for alleged noncompliance with an accreditation-related standard or requirement, and only if there is evidence that appears to support significant non-compliance.
+The Commission on Colleges states that it may be contacted at 1866 Southern Lane, Decatur, Georgia 30033-4097 or telephone number 404-679-4501 for three purposes: (1) to learn about the accreditation status of Point University; (2) to file a thirdparty comment at the time of Point's decennial review; or (3) to file a complaint against the institution for alleged non-compliance with an accreditation-related standard requirement, and only if there is evidence that appears to support significant noncompliance.
 All other inquiries, such as for admission or academic information, should be made directly to the appropriate University office.

 NONDISCRIMINATION POLICIES: Point University does not discriminate on the basis of age, gender, color, race, nationality, national or ethnic origin, or disability in the administration of admission policies, educational policies, financial aid, employment, or any other college program or activity.
-Point University admits qualified students whose character is compatible with the purpose of the College without regard to age, gender, color, race, nationality, national or ethnic origin, or disability.
+Point University admits qualified students whose character is compatible with the purpose of the University without regard to age, gender, color, race, nationality, national or ethnic origin, or disability.

 Point University does not discriminate on the basis of disability in the recruitment and admission of students, the recruitment and employment of faculty and staff, and the operation of any of its programs and activities, as specified by federal law and regulations.
-The designated coordinator for compliance with section 504 of the Rehabilitation Act of 1973 is the President of the college.
+The designated coordinator for compliance with section 504 of the Rehabilitation Act of 1973 is the president of the University.

-HOW TO INTERPRET AND USE THIS CATALOG: The Point University ACCESS Program Catalog is an information book and reference guide.
+HOW TO INTERPRET AND USE THIS CATALOG: The Point University Adult & Professional Studies Catalog is an information book and reference guide.
 Information contained in this catalog is accurate as of the date of publication.
 The statements set forth are not to be construed as the basis of a contract between the student and the institution.
 Point University reserves the right to change any policy, procedure, provision, student expense, course, degree program, and/or requirement for graduation through appropriate processes.
 Every effort will be made to publicize changes.
 The University further reserves the right to ask a student to withdraw at any time.